 As soon as the equity in your home equals 20% of your mortgage loan, you’ll no longer have to make monthly PMI payments.

-5. Are there other costs that I’ll have to pay at closing?
+5. Are there other costs that you’ll have to pay at closing?

 You’ve come this far, and you don’t want to be surprised with additional costs when you are ready to sign on the dotted line and receive the keys to your new home.
 Although there are dozens of types of closing costs, only some may pertain to your closing such as fees for home inspection, appraisal, credit report, and your attorney.
 Be sure you know exactly what your closing costs will be.